libvips/build-win64-mxe/README.md

 libvips and its dependencies cross-compiled for all four Windows architectures (`i686`, `x86_64`, `armv7` and `arm64`).

 Uses [MXE](https://github.com/mxe/mxe) as base environment.
-Parts of the [llvm-mingw]( https://github.com/mstorsjo/llvm-mingw) repository is used for targeting Windows on ARM.
+A custom plugin based upon the [llvm-mingw](https://github.com/mstorsjo/llvm-mingw) repository is used to swap GCC and binutils with Clang and other LLVM-based tools.

 ## Creating a zipball